-Kinéis does not claim to replace terrestrial IoT networks, but our connectivity can be seen as a complement to offer full global coverage and get rid of the roaming issues between different operators.
-Indeed, Kinéis promotes the development of hybrid devices able to switch automatically from a cellular network to the satellite network when the cellular coverage is lost.
-The partnership with Objenious by Bouygues Telecom calls for devices using both the LoRaWAN and the Kinéis networks in a transparent way for the user.
+Our connectivity can be seen as a complement to offer full global coverage and get rid of the roaming issues between different operators.
+Indeed, Kinéis encourages the development of hybrid devices able to switch automatically from a cellular network to the satellite network when the cellular coverage is lost.

 Location via Doppler effect